Getting Started

 Do not reuse a personal wallet that holds unrelated assets.

-Step 2: Deposit Platform Meme
+Step 2: Deposit FISH

 Step 3: Generate API Credentials